hatish2001/Children-Story-generation-using-LLM-s/README.md

 ## Abstract
-  - This report investigates the intersection of text and image generation through the evaluation of two OpenAI models for the purpose of generating children’s fairy tales and corresponding images.
+  - This project investigates the intersection of text and image generation through the evaluation of two OpenAI models for the purpose of generating children’s fairy tales and corresponding images.
 The